ml-henderson/ml-henderson.github.io/_posts/2023-03-30-livestock_policy.md

 That’s pretty much equivalent to us relying on carbon capture and storage instead of stopping our use of fossil fuels.

 # Policy Proposal for the UK
-A reduction in livestock production and consumption is critical for the sustainability transition in the UK, but there are no explicit policies towards this goal.Current policies provide some support towards a diet and farming shift but do not have specific measures to capitalize on current trends of reducing animal product consumption.
+A reduction in livestock production and consumption is critical for the sustainability transition in the UK, but there are no explicit policies towards this goal.
+Current policies provide some support towards a diet and farming shift but do not have specific measures to capitalize on current trends of reducing animal product consumption.
 Three recommended policies will utilize leverage points to create a positive tipping point away from animal consumption and production:
 * Public procurement of plant-based foods to increase demand and shift social norms.
 * New agricultural subsidies for conversion away from livestock farming to build on current nature restoration schemes.
 * A gradually increasing animal product consumption tax to create cost-parity with plant-based alternatives and unsustainable animal products.